The Ultimate Guide to OTT Content Monetization

 When data and processes are scattered across multiple systems and software tools that don’t talk to each other, finance, legal, compliance, and content licensing teams struggle to collaborate.
 As a result, simple tasks end up taking days or weeks longer than they should.

 In the worst cases, content owners can make big mistakes like approving changes to an agreement without proper authorization, or missing deadlines to audit a distributor or negotiate a renewal.

 Distributors often report to content owners on things like content performance, audience demographics, and revenue payment calculations.
-However, particularly in the relatively nascent OTT space (compared to pay TV), this self-reported data is non-standardized, which makes it time-consuming for content owners to manually aggregate, normalize, analyze, and reconcile the reported data with actual payments received.
+However, particularly in the relatively nascent OTT space (compared to Pay TV), this self-reported data is non-standardized, which makes it time-consuming for content owners to manually aggregate, normalize, analyze, and reconcile the data.

-When content owners fall behind on data entry, distributor visibility is simply lost and it becomes challenging or impossible to accurately recognize revenue, as media executives discussed during this StreamTV panel.
+When content owners fall behind on data entry, distributor visibility is simply lost and it becomes challenging or impossible to accurately recognize revenue.

-Content owners can measure the performance of their assets to gain an advantage when negotiating or renewing licensing agreements, but most content owners lack the necessary tools to track, compare, and accurately determine the value of their assets.
+Content owners can measure the performance of their assets to gain an advantage when negotiating or renewing licensing agreements, but most content owners lack the necessary tools to track performance over time or forecast future content performance.